Upland South

 The Upland South and Upper South are two overlapping cultural and geographic subregions in the inland part of the Southern United States.
 They differ from the Deep South and Atlantic coastal plain by terrain, history, economics, demographics, and settlement patterns.

-The term Upper South is a geographic term: the Southern states that are geographically north of the Lower or Deep South, primarily Virginia, West Virginia, Kentucky, North Carolina, and Tennessee, and to a lesser extent the District of Columbia, Maryland, Delaware, and Missouri.
+The term Upper South is a geographic term, generally consisting of the Southern states that are geographically north of the Lower or Deep South, primarily Virginia, West Virginia, Kentucky, North Carolina, Tennessee, Arkansas, and Oklahoma and to a lesser extent the District of Columbia, Maryland, Delaware, and Missouri.

-The Upland South is defined by elevation above sea level; it is west of the population centers on the east coast.
-It has its own history and culture.
-It includes most of West Virginia and Kentucky, and parts of Virginia, Tennessee, North Carolina, Arkansas, Missouri, and Oklahoma.
+The Upland South is defined by elevation above sea level; it is west of the population centers on the East Coast.
+It has its own history and culture, originating in Appalachia.
+It includes West Virginia, Virginia, Kentucky, Tennessee, North Carolina, Arkansas, and Oklahoma.
+It also includes parts of some Northern states, such as Southern Illinois (generally the Shawnee Hills region), Southern Indiana, and Southern Ohio.
 Upland South outposts were settled along the shores of the Ohio River.

 Geography

 There is a slight difference in usage between the two terms "Upland South" and "Upper South."
 The "Upland South" is usually defined based on landforms.
 This generally refers to the southern Appalachian Mountains or Appalachia region (although not the full region as defined by the Appalachian Regional Commission), the Ozarks and Ouachita Mountains.
 Also included in the Upland South are the plateaus, hills, and basins between the Appalachians and Ozarks, such as the Cumberland Plateau, part of the Allegheny Plateau, the Nashville Basin, the Shawnee Hills, and the Bluegrass Basin, among others.
 The southern Piedmont region is often considered part of the Upland South, while the Atlantic Coastal Plain (the Chesapeake region and South Carolina's Lowcountry) are not.

 In contrast, the term "Upper South" tends to be defined politically by state boundaries.
 The term dates to the early 19th century and the rise of the Lower South, which became noted for its differences from the more northerly parts of the American South.
 In antebellum times, the term Upper South generally referred to the slave states north of the Lower or Deep South.
-During the American Civil War era, the term Upper South was often used to refer specifically to the Confederate states that did not secede until after the attack on Fort Sumter—Virginia, North Carolina, Tennessee, and Arkansas.
-This can also include the border states of Kentucky, Missouri, West Virginia, Maryland, and Delaware as Upper South.
-Today, although many definitions are still based on Civil War-era politics, the term Upper South is often used for all of the American South north of the Deep South region.
+During the American Civil War era, the term Upper South was often used to refer specifically to the Confederate states that did not secede until after the attack on Fort Sumter—Virginia, North Carolina, Tennessee, and Arkansas as well as the Confederate government of Kentucky and the Confederate government of Missouri.
+This can also include the southern border states of Kentucky, Missouri, West Virginia, Maryland, and Delaware as Upper South.
+Today, although many definitions are still based on Civil War–era politics, the term Upper South is often used for all of the American South north of the Deep South region.